Fees and key information

 (core, 30 credits)

-This module introduces students to the concepts of microprocessors and the role that hardware and software play in the functional behaviour of microprocessor systems.
+This module introduces students to microprocessors and the role that hardware and software play in the functional behaviour of microprocessor systems.
 Students are then introduced to some of the more common microcontrollers.
 Interfacing external memories as well as various input/output devices and sensors are also covered.
 The module enables students to analyse the requirements of a given task, make decisions in selecting an appropriate controller, design and implement prototype hardware/software for a typical embedded systems product.
 Practical workshops are designed to introduce microprocessor software development, testing and debugging.
 Workshops provide students with an opportunity to use both ‘C’ and assembly language.

 Read full details